 Then I heard some familiar voices (not the ones I came with), to find some family friends.
 As the talk went by I found out their son had his own room, a twin one, which he would be willing to share with me.

 The day went by and we made a BBQ for dinner.
 We used coal, but the wind blew so strong, that it burnt them immediately, leaving the meat to be dried in an instant, without really being cooked.

-Then we made a camp fire in order to not freeze.
+Then we made a campfire in order to not freeze.

 When I got home all I could do was fall asleep in an instant.

 When I look back to that weekend, the anger vanishes and a small smile appears.
-All in all, it was a family experience, and I believe that everything happens with a reason, so maybe I had something to learn from this.
+All in all, it was a family experience, and I believe that everything happens for a reason, so maybe I had something to learn from this.